Home Page

 At some point after his posting to General Headquarters, Burnet was assigned to a Royal Engineers Postal Section with the Italian Expeditionary Force.
 Because of his rank (Company Quartermaster Sergeant) he was probably assigned to a Base Post Office level position in Italy.
 He left Italy for the United Kingdom on 14 days’ leave beginning the 2nd of June 1918 and returned to his section in Italy on the 16th of June.
 After the Armistice Burnet took a further 10 days of leave in Italy.

-For his services during the Great War, Company Quartermaster Sergeant Burnet received the 1914-15 Star, British War Medal and Victory Medal.
 He was also awarded the Meritorious Service Medal for service in Italy.
-The announcement of the award of the Meritorious Service Medal appeared in the London Gazette of the 31st of May 1918 [5].
+The announcement of the award of the Meritorious Service Medal appeared in the Supplement to the London Gazette of the 31st of May 1918 and the 3rd of June 1918.[17]

 6. PROMOTIONS AND CONDUCT